dgaydukov/cert-aws/files/sa.md

 Cache is implemented as key-value pair.
 So if you want to store leaderboard in cache you have to store sha256 of query as key and result of query as string value.
 With cluster you distribute load across nodes/shards(in case of redis), it also protection against failure.
 If you have one node and it failed, your cache is failed, but if you have cluster of 10 nodes, and one node is failed, only 10% of cache is failed.

-Memcached cluster vs redis cluster
-* Memcached cluster consists of up to 20 nodes, keys are distributed across nodes.
-If one node failed, data is lost.
-So memcached is best if you have data in db and just need a cache layer, and losing cache is not critical.
-* Redis cluster consists of up to 15 shards (each shard is 1 primary and up to 5 replica nodes), so totally 15*6 = 90 nodes.
-So if you need data replication you should use redis.
-Replication is supported by only redis.

 ###### Systems Manager
 SM (Systems Manager) - tool that helps you to manage your aws resources and automate some tasks on them: